voxel51/fiftyone/docs/source/teams/installation.rst

 Python SDK
 ----------

-While the :ref:`FiftyOne Teams App <teams-app>` allows for countless new App-centric workflows, any existing Python-based workflows that you've fallen in love with in the open-source version of FiftyOne are still directly applicable!
+While the :ref:`FiftyOne Enterprise App <teams-app>` allows for countless new App-centric workflows, any existing Python-based workflows that you've fallen in love with in the open-source version of FiftyOne are still directly applicable!

-FiftyOne Teams requires an updated Python SDK, which is a wrapper around the open-source FiftyOne package that adds new functionality like support for cloud-backed media.
+FiftyOne Enterprise requires an updated Python SDK, which is a wrapper around the open-source FiftyOne package that adds new functionality like support for cloud-backed media.

-You can find the installation instructions under the "Install FiftyOne" section of the Teams App by clicking on your user icon in the upper right corner:
+You can find the installation instructions under the "Install FiftyOne" section of the Enterprise App by clicking on your user icon in the upper right corner:

 .. image:: /images/teams/install_fiftyone.png
    :alt: install-teams